 Far more acceptable than living opposite hours to the rest of the family and than that horrendous incapability of sleeping at all!!

 Horrible memories of those hours spent soothing her to sleep without success whilst battling to stay awake myself.

 The ME body’s time clock is topsy turvy (as well as overly light sensitive, deafened by too many different noises at once eg rowdy places, supermarkets, etc etc. (too much overload of information for the ME brain to compute).

-Amitriptyline is an anti-depressant BUT FOR M.E IT IS NOT USED FOR THAT PURPOSE!!!
+Amitriptyline is an anti-depressant BUT FOR THE CONDITION OF ME, IT IS NOT USED FOR THAT PURPOSE!!!
 It’s given in a far, far smaller dose than usual and just relaxes the mind sufficiently to enable sleep.

 When your daughter is able to fall sleep (hopefully in a few weeks of the Amitriptyline, the Vegepa will encourage her sleep to be less fitful, with fewer hallucinations and therefore far, far more refreshing and nourishing.

 Ask any questions you want.
 It’s better than my giving you information up to the eyeballs which you won’t be able to take in.

 I had no one at the time and an evil GP and it was back in 1997 when very little info was around.